MA Psychology and Economics

 - A Levels: ABB.

-- A Levels: ABB including Mathematics.
-GCSEs: English at Grade C or 4.
+- A Levels: Mathematics at grade B. GCSEs: English at grade C or 4.

-- IB: Award of Diploma with 34 points overall and grades 655 in HL subjects including Mathematics.
-SL: English at 5.
-IB applicants should note that Maths Studies is not accepted for any of our Economics programmes.
+- IB: HL: Mathematics at grade 5.
+SL: English at grade 5.
+Mathematical Studies is not accepted for any of our Economics programmes.

 We welcome applications from students studying a wide range of international qualifications.